KevinKra/Notes/certifications/aws/developer/resource.md

 - Are all requests traced, up to a configurable minimum (maximum???)?
 - After reaching the tracing minimum, are a percentage of requests traced to avoid unnecessary cost?
 - What **two** attributes are added to `HTTP` requests in tracing headers named `X-Amzn-Trace-Id`?
-- Which X-Ray-integrated service adds a tracing header?
+- Within the request flow, which X-Ray-instrumented service adds a tracing header?
 - What does a tracing header with root trace ID and sampling decision look like?
-- Can a tracing header also contain a parent segment ID?
-What causes this?
 - How can **filter expressions** be used to help with navigating through data?
+- Can filter expressions be used to find traces related to specific paths?
+- Can filter expressions be used to find traces related to specific users?
 - What is an example of a filter expression used to find traces related to specific paths or users?
 - Describe the X-Ray **group** feature.
+- Can groups be called by name?
-- Can groups be called by name, or ARN, and show its own service graph, trace summaries, and Amazon CloudWatch metrics?
+- Can groups be called by their ARN?
+- Do groups have their own service graph, trace summaries, and Amazon CloudWatch metrics?
-- Once a group is created, are incoming traces checked against the group's **filter expression**?
+- As they are being stored in the X-Ray service, incoming traces are checked against a groups what?
-- How frequently are Metrics for the number of traces matching each criteria published to CloudWatch?
 - Does updating a groups filter expression change the data thats already been recorded?
+- What is a **merged graph?**
 - Should you delete the old group and create a new one to avoid a _merged graph_?
 - You can add additional information to a segmented document as what?
 - Annotations and metadata can be aggregated at what level?